A famous mixing console with a big-name rock-and-roll history

 The UA610 Console at Audio Garden

 This famous console has a lot of history.
-This is where Jefferson Airplane recorded their first album, Volunteers.
-Other well-know artists such as, Grateful Dead, Steve Miller, Santana, and many more started here as well.
+This is where Jefferson Airplane recorded their album, Volunteers.
+Other well-known artists such as: Grateful Dead, Steve Miller, Santana, and many more also began here.
 Perhaps the most famous recording at Studio C was Crosby, Stills, Nash, and Young‘s album, Deja Vu.
-Creedence Clearwater Revival was so impressed with the studio that they named their record Cosmo’s Factory after the Studio.
+Creedence Clearwater Revival was so impressed with the studio that they named their record, Cosmo’s Factory, after Heider’s studio.

-Bill Halverson, Stephen Barncard, and Glyn Johns were other well-known engineers who were on staff at Studio C at the time.
+Bill Halverson, Stephen Barncard, and Glyn Johns were other well-known engineers on staff at Studio C at the time.

 Wally Heider, Recording Engineer Extraordinaire

 Heider’s work spanned from the Big-Band era to rock bands, for which he was best known during the 1960’s.
-Regardless of the eccentricities requested by various rock bands, he was quite accommodating for any need they had, nevertheless of how silly it seemed.
-Such as, when Grace Slick wanted to sing surrounded by light at a Jefferson Airplane session, Heider brought in a ring of lighted cans in the studio.
+Regardless of the eccentricities requested by various artists, he was quite accommodating for any need they had, no matter how unusual it seemed.
+For example, when Grace Slick wanted to sing surrounded by light at a Jefferson Airplane session.
+To facilitate, Heider brought a ring of lighted cans into the studio.